 For me to consider an application, you must meet the following conditions:

-- A thesis based masters degree in anthropology or a closely related field.
+- A thesis based masters degree in anthropology (cultural/social/linguistic not arch/bio) or a closely related field.

 - Experience conducting ethnographic research and/or qualitative interviews.